philister16/saja/readme.md

 Since the command also installs all necessary dependencies via npm you might run into some permission errors.
 In this case try to execute the command as super user: `$ sudo saja <yourProject>`.
 ### Configure Jade
-After the installation is complete saja will allow you to configure `jade.config` via command line.
+After the installation is complete saja will allow you to configure `config.jade` via command line.
 ```bash
 $ Do you want Saja to help you configure your project?
 (Y/n) > Y
 ```